vladdu/vscode-erlang-lsp/README.md

 ## Requirements

-An Erlang VM 18+ must be installed and accessible on $PATH for the server to run.
+An Erlang VM 19+ must be installed and accessible on $PATH or at `erlang.erlangPath` for the server to run.

 ## Build

-### Server

-Use `rebar3 compile`.

-### Extension

-Build as usual, after having built the server.
-The beam files will be included.
+Build as usual, after updating the server (erlide_ide).

 For development, run `vsce package` and install from the resulting `.vsix` file.